inconcept/android-design-system/README.md

 ## Usage

-There's a utility function `ProvideThemedContent` for both *Fragment* and `ComponentActivity`, which provides `AppTheme` context inside of it, where you can to put your screen/view/content.
-This function then needs to be returned as the *Fragment's View*.
+There's a utility function `ProvideThemedContent` for both *Fragment* and `ComponentActivity`, which provides `AppTheme` context inside of it, where you can put your screen/view/content.
+This function must then be returned as the *Fragment's View*.

 > *MyFragment.kt*
 ```kotlin